k21971/EvilHack/doc/evilhack-changelog.md

 - Add some new demonic and angelic maledictions
 - Remove feedback to use #monster when poly'd into a monster that has AT_MAGC
+- Fixed and inherently fixed rings/wands can resist destruction due to shock damage